 - Negotiating with insurance companies to ensure you are not subjected to unfair tactics in an attempt to discredit your claim.

-Contact Our Personal Injury Attorneys in Tulsa
+Contact Our Personal Injury Lawyers in Tulsa

 If you or someone you love has been injured in an accident caused by another’s negligence, do not hesitate to contact our Tulsa personal injury attorneys.

 At the Edwards Law Firm, we are committed to working for our clients’ best interests.
 Whether this means negotiating a settlement with the at-fault party’s insurer or taking your case to trial, we will fight to help you recover the compensation you deserve.
+Schedule a consultation today.